bcgov/digital-talent/apps/www/src/app/(public pages)/community-of-care.md

-Social equity creates an inclusive society.
+Reconciliation, Equity, Acessibility, Diversity and Inclusion (READI) creates an inclusive society.
 One where everyone has the same chances and a high standard of life.
 To create this society, we meet marginalized communities where they are.
 Then we have initiatives to bring them to same place where the social dominant groups are.

-BC Gov supports 5 primary social equity initiatives:
+BC Gov supports 5 primary initiatives:
 - Reconciliation
 - Anti-Racism
 - Accessibility
 - Gender Equity
 - Equity, Diversity, and Inclusion in the BC Public Service

-Though social equity includes Reconciliation, Reconciliation is about Indigenous sovereignty.
+Although READI includes Reconciliation, Reconciliation supports Indigenous sovereignty.

 The [Where we all belong: Diversity & Inclusion Strategy](https://www2.gov.bc.ca/assets/gov/careers/about-the-bc-public-service/diversity-inclusion-respect/di_roadmap.pdf) outlines a 3 year strategy to have a public service that reflects our province.
 Over 36, 000 employees work in our organization and our diversity informs our work.
-We start and finish tasks with a social equity lens.
+We start and finish tasks with a READI lens.
 We call this process intersectional analysis, a term that comes from Intersectionality.

 Intersectionality means considering different demographic characteristics together instead of separately.
 Kimberlé Crenshaw used the term in [“Demarginalizing the Intersection of Race and Sex”](https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1052&context=uclf).
 She argued Black women experienced legal inequity on race and gender discrimination.